twitter-archive/libkestrel/README.md

 These are variants and improvements of the building blocks of the kestrel distributed queue server project.
-The intent (as of November 2011) is to make kestrel to use this library in its next major release.
+The intent (as of November 2011) is to make kestrel use this library in its next major release.

 ## Build